Sabbateans: Conversion to Islam

 Former followers of Sabbatai do penance for their support of him.

 In February 1666, upon arriving in Constantinople, Sabbatai was imprisoned on the order of the grand vizier Köprülüzade Fazıl Ahmed Pasha; in September of that same year, after being moved from different prisons around the capital to Adrianople (the imperial court's seat) for judgment on accusations of fomenting sedition, Sabbatai was given by the Grand Vizier, in the name of the Sultan of the Ottoman Empire, Mehmed IV, the choice of either facing death by some type of ordeal, or of converting to Islam.
 Sabbatai seems to have chosen the latter by donning from then on a turban.
 He was then also rewarded by the heads of the Ottoman state with a generous pension for his compliance with their political and religious plans.

 Sabbatai's conversion to Islam was extremely disheartening for the world's Jewish communities.
-In addition to the misery and disappointment from within, Muslims and Christians jeered at and scorned the credulous and duped Jews.
+In addition to the misery and disappointment from within, Muslims and Christians jeered at and scorned the Jews.

 In spite of Sabbatai's apostasy, many of his adherents still tenaciously clung to him, claiming that his conversion was a part of the Messianic scheme.
 This belief was further upheld and strengthened by the likes of Nathan of Gaza and Samuel Primo, who were interested in maintaining the movement.

 Many within Zevi's inner circle followed him into Islam, including his wife Sarah and most of his closest relatives and friends.
 Nathan of Gaza, the scholar closest to Zevi, who had caused Zevi to reveal his Messiahship and in turn became his prophet, never followed his master into Islam but remained a Jew, albeit excommunicated by his Jewish brethren.